Enhanced active-sterile neutrino polarizability at the intensity frontier: Introduction

 The two-photon neutrino vertex, also referred to as neutrino polarizability, is one such dimension-7 effective interaction between the scalar/pseudoscalar neutrino current and two photons.
 Originally studied by Gell-Mann~\cite{Gell-Mann:1961pqd} and Levine~\cite{Levine1967}, it was shown to vanish except in the case of massive neutrinos.
 Calculations of this vertex within the electroweak theory were performed~\cite{Karl:2004bt,LiuPRD, Crewther:1981wh}, with many applications to astrophysical environments in mind.
 For example, the $\nu\nu\gamma\gamma$ vertex could contribute as a stellar cooling mechanism, primarily through $\gamma \gamma \to \nu \bar{\nu}$ annihilation in stellar cores~\cite{Levine1967,dodelson-feinberg-prd}, but also through induced photon decays $\gamma \to \gamma \nu \bar{\nu}$ and fusion $\gamma \gamma \to \nu \bar{\nu}$ in strong astrophysical magnetic fields~\cite{Dicus:1993iy,Dicus:1997rw,Dicus:2000cz,Chistyakov:2002re}.
 Laboratory probes using laser polarizability~\cite{Mohammadi:2013ksa} and birefringence~\cite{Petropavlova:2022spq} have also been considered, in addition to related operators with one extra photon attached in the context of astrophysical environments~\cite{Ahmadiniaz:2023udn}.
 In most of these contexts, the polarizability is highly suppressed by the small size of the neutrino masses, and hard to observe.
 However, recent efforts have realized specific models that enhance the polarizability~\cite{Bansal:2022zpi,Gehrlein:2025tko,Carey:2025oxt}.

-Generating such effective interactions in a UV complete theory is a non-trivial task, as it requires respecting $SU(2)_L$ gauge invariance.
+Generating such effective interactions in a UV complete theory is a nontrivial task, as it requires respecting $SU(2)_L$ gauge invariance.
 Operators involving active, left-handed neutrinos typically induce correlated interactions of the charged leptons in the same $SU(2)_L$ doublets, which are tightly constrained (see Ref.~ \cite{Coloma:2024ict} for the case of NSI).
 These constraints can be alleviated if one of the active neutrinos is replaced by a sterile neutrino below the electroweak scale \cite{Li:2020wxi,Li:2021tsq}.
-A common way to parameterize effective interactions among SM fields below the weak scale is the LEFT framework, which extends to the $\nu$LEFT framework in the presence of a light sterile neutrino.
+A common way to parametrize effective interactions among SM fields below the weak scale is the LEFT (low-energy effective field theory) framework, which extends to the $\nu$LEFT framework in the presence of a light sterile neutrino.
 In this setup, a dimension-7 $\nu$LEFT operator describing active-sterile neutrino polarizability can be written as